 5. Customers can check their eligibility before they buy

-A fifth of the UK population suffers from high anxiety about their finances, and this has only increased during the coronavirus pandemic, according to data from the Office of National Statistics (ONS).
+A fifth of the UK population suffers from high anxiety about their finances, and this has only increased in the pandemic aftermath, according to data from the Office of National Statistics (ONS).
 However, there are steps you can take to remove some of the worries of signing a credit agreement, one is to offer a soft search function.

 A soft search function gives customers the chance to check their eligibility, without any impact on their credit score.
 It’s a fantastic way to engage customers, and we see orders increase by a huge 64% when a soft search and hard search is completed.

-At DivideBuy our easy integration means we can simply switch on soft search, and customers can easily check their eligibility for credit on their basket value.
+At DivideBuy our easy integration means we can simply switch on our Eligibility Checker, and customers can easily check their suitability for credit on their basket value.

 There are so many benefits to offering interest free credit, but it’s important to make sure you do your research and fully understand the product you’ll be offering to your customers.
 Our resource centre is full of useful information, tips and advice to help you get started with interest free credit.